 Make Friends with your Machine

 It doesn’t even need to be out of the box to get started.
 Learn how to thread it, wind a bobbin and try out some of the stitches it can do while making a bed sized pillowcase and a reference cloth that will help you remember what your new machine can do and how to make it do what you want when you get home with it.
-Includes materials. $50.00 schedule 2 hours.
+Includes fabrics for one pillowcase, the reference cloth, and a spool of thread.
+Bring the machine, the manual and all accessories that you have for it, some straight pins and a some paper and a writing utensil for taking notes on your reference cloth. $50.00 schedule 3 hours.

 Five Fab Fats Tote Bag